m0st4f4-hub/MCP-ProjectManager/backend/README.md

-# Task Manager Backend
+# Project Manager Backend

 ## Overview

-This directory contains the backend service for the Task Manager application.
+This directory contains the backend service for the Project Manager application.
 It is built using FastAPI and SQLAlchemy, providing a RESTful API for managing projects, agents, tasks, and subtasks.
 It also integrates with MCP (Model Context Protocol) for enhanced agent capabilities.

 ## Project Structure